CtrlValCanc/X88-pro-10-unbrick-linux/README.md

 I found this image on Armbian forum.
 ![IMG-20230105-202824](https://github.com/CtrlValCanc/X88-pro-10-unbrick/assets/85836574/115b83b4-10ed-4079-8b70-41a61e8b079a)
 You need to make contact between this (yellow and blue) two pins (I personally used some tweezers).
-While keeping doing contact, we put the DC cable so the device turns on.
+While keeping doing contact, we put the USB cable so the device turns on.
+#### Interesting enough, I found by some YouTube video that, instead of shorting, you can try to insert a toothpick into AUX plug (you should hear a "click")
 You then should be hearing the classic Windows "plugged in" noise.
 Check your software to see if it's connected.
 + In Factory Tool, you should see under "Device Type" _MaskRom_ or something similiar.
 Everything that's not Hub should be right.